 - 36V and 48V Motors range from 100W to 500W or more.

 There are also extra factors, as mentioned below.
 Here are some things that can decrease the battery:

 - To close or over max weight limit

 How Long Till a Power Wheels Battery Has To Be Replaced

 The typical lifespan of a Power Wheels battery is 1 to 3 years.
 If maintained and stored correctly when not in use, you are looking at the ladder as long as the brand of battery is reputable.

-The best way to think about how a battery lasts is when a battery is charged it actually shrinks a bit.
-The more you use a battery the smaller it’s capacity gets because of this the charge doesn’t last as long.
-Hence, we have upset children that are demanding they want more.
+The best way to think about how a battery lasts is when a battery is charged, it actually shrinks a bit.
+The more you use a battery, the smaller its capacity gets; because of this, the charge doesn’t last as long.
+Hence, we have upset children who are demanding they want more.